ksavage-work/wonderw1/enemies.md

-# Add Items to Collect
+# Add Enemies

 ## Intro @unplugged

-Now let's add some artifacts that Wonder Woman can collect for points!
+Now let's add some of Wonder Woman's biggest enemies to the maze!

-## Step 1 : Make first item
+## Step 1 : Create your villain

 From ``||scene||`` get the ``||scene: on sprite of kind overlaps||`` block.
-Click on the grey square and make an item for Wonder Woman to collect!
+Click on the grey square and draw a villain!
-It could be her golden lasso, a coin, or anything else Wonder Woman might need.
+You could draw her enemy from the upcoming movie: **Cheetah**.

 ``` blocks
 scene.onOverlapTile(SpriteKind.Player, myTiles.null, function (sprite, location) {